Pansophical Podcast

 Intro/Outro Music: Joe Rudd

-Guest: James Riek
+Guest: Painter James Riek

 Musical Guest: Matt Adams & Blank Tapes